Dresden: HELLERAU

 • the round-trip travel costs as well as costs for accommodation, rehearsal and project space, mentoring, technical support, provision of technical equipment and the entrance to HELLERAU performances

-• weekly stipend in the amount of 250 EUR per person
+• weekly stipend in the amount of 250 euros per person

 6 Application